WebOrigami/docs/content/pattern/start.md

 $ npm install
 ```

-This installs a single package you'll use in the tutorial to convert markdown content to HTML.
+This installs a single package used to convert sample markdown content to HTML.

 &nbsp;